How to Dissolve an LLC in Utah? (A Complete Guide)

 Tax accounts belonging to a Utah LLC have to be closed to obtain clearance from the Utah Department of Revenue.

 File a final tax return with the Internal Revenue Service (IRS).
-Tax obligations for the LLC will need to be paid in full before tax clearance can be granted.

 You will need to fill out Limited Liability Company Form 966 and send it to the Utah State Tax Commission and Internal Revenue Service.